hannwong/cakephp-practice/README.md

 ## Associations Retrieved In A Single Query (Even Distant Ones)

-These associations are retrieved in a single query: `hasOne` and `belongsTo`.
+These associations are retrieved in a single query: `belongsTo` and `hasOne` (joined in that order).

 For the impatiently expert, the **distant association** example below is `Department`.